vechain/x-app-template/README.md

 Unlock the potential of decentralized application development on Vechain with our X-App template for VeBetterDAO.
 Designed for the Vechain Thor blockchain, this template integrates cutting-edge technologies such as React, TypeScript, Hardhat, and Express, ensuring a seamless and efficient DApp development experience. 🌟

+Read more about the implementation and key features of this template in our [Developer Docs](https://docs.vebetterdao.org/developer-guides/integration-examples/pattern-2-use-smart-contracts-and-backend).

 ## Requirements

 Ensure your development environment is set up with the following: